 Watch What He Does

-If a man only has time to text, takes hours to respond, or let’s day go by, he’s letting you know that you aren’t that important to him.
+If a man only has time to text, takes hours to respond, or lets days go by, he’s letting you know that you aren’t that important to him.
 The most important thing to use as a measure of a man’s genuine interest is what he does to spend quality time with you.
-Far more telling that words which are easy and might mean very little.
+Far more telling than words which are easy and might mean very little.

 Dating Advice for the Future